leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 TODO, diagram
 ~~~

 We use UDP for example, the process calls recvfrom and the system call does not return until the datagram arrives and is transferred from kernel buffer into our user space buffer, or an error occurs.
 We say that our process is blocked the entire time from when it calls recvfrom until it returns.
 When recvfrom returns successfully, our application continue processing the datagram.
 Imaging that we need to write a program to handle multiple connections at once, we almost no choice but fall into thread-per-connection programming model.
+We will talk about programming model later.

 ### Non-blocking I/O